You may already know what a Vision Statement is in a corporate context, but have you ever considered having one for your family?

-Let’s consider for a moment what a vision statement is: an aspirational description of what you would like to achieve in the long-term.
-Put another way, it inspires your goals and articulates how you are going to get there by staying true to your values.
+Let’s consider for a moment what a Vision Statement is: an aspirational description of what you would like to achieve in the long-term.
+Put another way, it inspires your goals and articulates what “getting there” looks like.
 Wouldn’t you want that for your family?

 Once you have created your personal vision statement, you then work to combine this with the vision statements of your family members.
 This is where the magic happens.
 The key to uncovering your family’s unique values and goals lies in the process.
 In fact, the process is just as important, if not more so than the end product.

 The result?
-A shared vision and a shared sense of value and purpose that is unique to you and your family.
-Your family’s vision statements are a sign that you are intentional about creating a cohesive and supportive unit that works together to achieve greatness.
-Once your families vision statements are complete, it will seem quite simple.
+A shared vision, as well as a shared sense of values and purpose that is unique to you and your family.
+Your family’s Vision Statement is a sign that you are intentional about creating a cohesive and supportive unit that works together to achieve greatness.
+Once your family’s Vision Statement is complete, it will seem quite simple.
 But if is done right, the process to get there will take significant effort and dedication from all family members.